airnandez/root-cloud/README.md

 ## Limitations
 The current implementation of this package has some limitations:

 * The use of multi-range HTTP requests is not yet supported.
 Using this feature against the cloud storage implementations that support it is useful to reduce the number of round-trips necessary to retrieve the file contents.
 This is particularly relevant when accessing the remote files through a wide area network.
-Please note neither Amazon S3 not Google Storage currently support this feature.
-Huawei's UDS storage appliance does, tough and OpenStack Swift will support this.
+Please note that neither Amazon S3 not Google Storage currently support this feature.
+Huawei's UDS storage appliance does though and OpenStack Swift has plans to support this feature.
 * Not all cloud storage providers are currently supported: some big players such as Microsoft Azure is not yet supported but may be if really needed.
 * This package has not been tested on Windows operating systems.
 It may work though, provided ROOT's and libNeon's dependencies can be satisfied there.
 * It is not possible to write a remote cloud file from within a ROOT macro nor to retrieve the list of files stored in a cloud storage container.
-* It does a partial validation of the the server certificate (only checks validity period).
+* It does only a partial validation of the the server certificate (only checks its validity period but not all the chain of certification).

 ## Roadmap
 There are several features we want to add to this software, such as:

-* Add support for multi-range HTTP requests: this is interesting to reduce time-consuming round-time trips for retrieving data, in particular over wide area networks where network latency may be high,
+* Add support for multi-range HTTP requests,
-* Add support for other cloud storage providers
+* Add support for other cloud storage providers,
-* Add support for Rackspace (and Swift) identity API v2 which allows for discovery of storage endpoints
+* Add support for Rackspace (and Swift) identity API v2 which allows for discovery of storage endpoints,
-* Improve integration with the execution operating system to cleanly validate the server certificate.
+* Improve integration with the operating system to cleanly validate the server certificate.

 ## How to contribute
 Your contribution is more than welcome.
-There are several ways you can contribute:
+There are several ways you can contribute if you wish:

-* Testing this software with your preferred version of ROOT (or your preferred operating system) and letting us know if it works.
+* Testing this software with your preferred version of ROOT on your preferred operating system and letting us know if it works.
 If it does not work for you, please [open a new issue](https://github.com/airnandez/root-cloud/issues)
 * If you find a bug, please report it by [opening an issue](https://github.com/airnandez/root-cloud/issues)
-* If you spot a defect either in this documentation or in the source code documentation we consider them a bug so [please let us know](https://github.com/airnandez/root-cloud/issues)
+* If you spot a defect either in this documentation or in the source code documentation we consider it a bug so [please let us know](https://github.com/airnandez/root-cloud/issues)
 * Providing feedback on how to improve this software [by opening an issue](https://github.com/airnandez/root-cloud/issues)

 ## Credits

 ### Author
-This software was developed by Fabio Hernandez.
+This software was developed and is maintained by Fabio Hernandez.
 This work is funded by both [IN2P3/CNRS computing center](http://cc.in2p3.fr) (Lyon, France) and [IHEP computing center](http://english.ihep.cas.cn) (Beijing, China)

 ### Acknowledgements
 This work has been made possible by the contribution of several people: